rhyslwells/Data-Archive/content/standardised/Standard deviation.md

 ## Why Standard Deviation is Preferred Over [[Variance]]

 1. **Same Units as Data**
-   Standard deviation is expressed in the same units as the original data, making it more [[interpretability|interpretable]].
+   Standard deviation is expressed in the same units as the original data, making it more [[Interpretability|interpretable]].
    - **Example:** If you measure height in centimeters, the standard deviation will also be in centimeters.
    - **Contrast:** Variance is expressed in squared units (e.g., square centimeters), which can be less intuitive to understand.